-The cross price elasticity of demand measures the responsiveness of a good to a change in price of an alternate good.
-The cross price elasticity is defined
+The cross-price elasticity of demand measures the responsiveness of a good to a change in the price of an alternate good.
+The cross-price elasticity is defined

 is the quantity of good X after the price of good Y changes

 is the quantity of good X before the price of good Y changes